vindarel/lisp-journey/content/gray-streams.md

   response to an earlier outline.
 So far, no one has expressed opposition to the concept.
 There are some differences of opinion about whether certain operations should have default methods or required methods:
-  STREAM-LISTEN, STREAM-READ-CHAR-NO-HANG, STREAM-LINE-COLUMN,
+  `stream-listen`, `stream-read-char-no-hang`, `stream-line-column`,
-  and STREAM-START-LINE-P.
+  and `stream-start-line-p`.

   An experimental prototype of this has been successfully implemented on the Explorer.

-  This proposal does not provide sufficient capability to implement forwarding streams such as for MAKE-SYNONYM-STREAM, MAKE-BROADCAST-STREAM, MAKE-CONCATENATED-STREAM, MAKE-TWO-WAY-STREAM, or MAKE-ECHO-STREAM.
+  This proposal does not provide sufficient capability to implement forwarding streams such as for `make-synonym-stream`, `make-broadcast-stream`, `make-concatenated-stream`, `make-two-way-stream`, or `make-echo-stream`.
 The generic function approach does not lend itself as well to that as a message passing model where the intermediary does not need to know what all the possible messages are.
 A possible way of extending it for that would be to define a class